un1q/PsGitHelper/README.md

 ## Why?

 One of the most neat feature of powershell is that you can send whole objects through pipeline.
+Those commandlets exploits this feature.

 Examples: